Seminar on data, artificial intelligence, and ethics: how to strengthen the foundations of our digital society

 December, 2023.
-With more than 70 People, in the Domeyko Hall of the Central House of the University of Chile and with the moderation of Camila Diaz Foxonexecutive director of the IMFD, was held the first Seminar on Data, Artificial Intelligence and Ethics: how to strengthen the foundations of our digital society under the auspices of the Ethics Group of the Millennium Institute Foundational Research on Data.
+With more than 70 People in attendance at the Domeyko Hall of the University of Chile's Central Campus, and moderated by Camila Diaz Foxon, executive director of the IMFD, the first Seminar on Data, Artificial Intelligence, and Ethics: How to Strengthen the Foundations of Our Digital Society under the auspices of the Ethics Group of the Millennium Institute Foundational Research on Data.

-The IMFD Ethics Group arose from the concern of several of the institute's researchers in the search for answers to the challenges faced by data science in its social context.
-"Our goal is to take an ethical look at data: starting from the technical, but going beyond that," explains Claudio Gutierrez, an academic in the Department of Computer Science at the University of Chile and IMFD researcher.
-"Nowadays, data is everywhere: as People, we are constantly delivering data to organizations.
-And on the other hand, we have algorithm models that are being trained in all the dimensions and disciplines that we can imagine, with this same data that as People, we deliver," he explains.
-For the researcher, in general this no man's land, "a frontier where the legal world, information systems, librarianship, ethics, politics, computer experts, what we know as data science and engineering, allcoexist, and the question is: to whom does this area belong?who is in this area?".
+The IMFD Ethics Group was created in response to concerns raised by several of the institute's researchers in their search for answers to the challenges facing data science in its social context.
+"Our goal is to take an ethical look at data: starting from the technical, but going beyond," explains Claudio Gutierrez, an academic in the Department of Computing at the University of Chileand an IMFD researcher.
+"Today, data is everywhere: as People, we are constantly providing data to organizations.
+And on the other hand, we have algorithm models that are being trained in every dimension and discipline imaginable, using the same data that we, as People, provide," he explains.
+For the researcher, in general, this field is a no man's land, "a frontier where the legal world, information systems, library science, ethics, politics, computer experts, and what we know as data science and engineeringcoexist, and the question is: who is responsible for this field?"

 Claudio Gutierrez

-This is why in this group, convened by the Millennium Institute Millennium Institute Foundational Research on DataThis is why this group, convened by the Millennium Institute Foundational Research on Data, includes representatives from various fields, including law, ethics and computer science, and expects to expand as the collaborative work progresses.
+That is why this group, convened by the Millennium Institute Foundational Research on Data, includes representatives from various fields, including law, ethics, and computer science, with the hope of expanding as the collaborative work progresses.

 Jocelyn Dunstan Escudero

-The director of the Computer Science Department of the Universidad de Chile, Alejandro Heviagave a presentation on "Security: how to protect data", with emphasis on the contradiction between the use of data for the benefit of society, with emphasis on the contradiction represented by the use of data for the benefit of society and the need to protect them and take care of privacy at the same time.
-"It is very common to hear the phrase that data is the new oil, and I believe that in some sense it is similar to oil or even nuclear energy: since it can give us very good things but it is essential to manage it responsibly, because it is very difficult to control errors: for example, think of the cases of leaks of private data and the consequences that this can have for societies."
+The director of the Computer Science Department at the University of Chile, Alejandro Hevia, gave a presentation on "Security: how to protect data", emphasizing the contradiction between using data for the benefit of society and the need to protect it and safeguard privacy at the same time.
+"It is very common to hear the phrase that data is the new oil, and I believe that in some ways it is similar to oil or even nuclear energy: it can give us very good things, but it is essential to manage it responsibly, because it is very difficult to control mistakes.
+For example, think of cases of private data leaks and the consequences this can have for societies."

 Alejandro Hevia

-On the care that the different institutions have today with our data, presented Federico Olmedowho, together with Matías Toroboth academics from the Department of Computer Science at the University of Chile and IMFD researchers, have worked on an analysis of the national context in the presentation "Are public institutions protecting our privacy?
-"Are public institutions protecting our privacy?
-Challenges and perspectives in the Chilean context", highlighting the contradictions that institutions have when they must comply with standards of transparency and privacy, and the alternatives that the academic world can put forward to protect our privacy. alternatives that the academic world can make available to the different available to the different entities to comply with both requirements, such as differential privacy tools.such as differential privacy tools.
+Regarding the care that different institutions take with our data today, Federico Olmedo presented Federico Olmedo, who, together with Matías Toro, both academics from the Department of Computer Science at the University of Chile and IMFD researchers, have worked on an analysis of the national context in the presentation "Are public institutions protecting our privacy?
+Challenges and perspectives in the Chilean context," highlighting the contradictions that institutions face in having to comply with standards of transparency and privacy, and the alternatives that the academic world can offer to different entities to meet both requirements, such as differential privacy tools.

 Sebastián Dueñas

-The seminar closed with a presentation by Alberto Coddou, from the Instituto de Derecho Público UACh: "IA and Human Rights: what strategy should Chilean foreign policy follow?", in which he shared the progress of a project he is developing for the Ministry of Foreign Affairs that aims to define guidelines to navigate in national and international regulations national and international regulations on data and artificial intelligence.
+The seminar closed with a presentation by Alberto Coddou, from the UACh Institute of Public Law: "AI and Human Rights: What strategy should Chilean foreign policy follow?", in which he shared the progress of a project he is developing for the Ministry of Foreign Affairs that aims to define guidelines that will enable navigation of national national and international regulations on data and artificial intelligence.

-All presentations are available on the Millennium Institute Foundational Research on Data YouTube channel of the Millennium Institute Foundational Research on Data.
+All presentations are available on the YouTube channel of the Millennium Institute Foundational Research on Data.
+YouTube channel of Millennium Institute Foundational Research on Data